Last updated on June 2nd, 2021 at 04:19 pm

 Founded in 1978 by Antony Fisher and William J. Casey, The Manhattan Institute for Policy Research is a conservative American think tank established in New York City.
 The primary focus is on economics and law enforcement.
-Its message is communicated through books, articles, interviews, speeches, op-eds, and through the institute’s quarterly publication City Journal.
+Its message is communicated through books, articles, interviews, speeches, op-eds, and the institute’s quarterly publication City Journal.

 Funded by / Ownership

-The Manhattan Institute for Policy Research, which is a 501(c)(3) non-profit American think tank focused on domestic policy and urban affairs.
-Foundations which have contributed over $1 million to the Manhattan Institute include the John M. Olin Foundation, Bradley Foundation, Sarah Scaife Foundation, Searle Freedom Trust, Smith Richardson Foundation, William E. Simon Foundation, the Claude Lambe Foundation, the Gilder Foundation, the Curry Foundation, and the Jaquelin Hume Foundation.
+The Manhattan Institute for Policy Research, a 501(c)(3) non-profit American think tank focused on domestic policy and urban affairs.
+Foundations that have contributed over $1 million to the Manhattan Institute include the John M. Olin Foundation, Bradley Foundation, Sarah Scaife Foundation, Searle Freedom Trust, Smith Richardson Foundation, William E. Simon Foundation, the Claude Lambe Foundation, the Gilder Foundation, the Curry Foundation, and the Jaquelin Hume Foundation.
 Revenue is derived through donations and subscription fees from City Journal.

 Analysis / Bias

 In review, the Manhattan Institute’s website links to research topics, publications, and projects.
-News items provide a snippet from an external source that a member has contributed to and then provides a link to their site.
+News items provide a snippet from an external source that a member has contributed to and then provide a link to their site.
 Some of the sources they link to are mostly right-leaning such as The Dispatch, City journal, and the New York Post.
 Under the category research topics, they cover Urban Policy, Education, Energy & Environment, Health Policy, Legal Reform, Pubic Sector, Economics, and more.

 Failed Fact Checks